cengique/lectures-prog-data-analysis/content/chapter-python-basics/_index.md

 In addition, make sure your program includes the following:
 - A function that returns multiple values using a tuple
 - Use list unpacking to assign variables from tuple
-- A list
-- Access list elements by using slicing
+- Access a list's elements by using slicing
 - A loop that deletes from a dictionary
 - Finish by printing out the dictionary